 Step 3.
 Practice to Grow Skills and Develop Habits

 Practice can take the form of cooperatively working together or trying out a new skill with you as a coach and ready support.
 Practice is necessary for teens to internalize new skills.
 Practice grows vital new brain connections that strengthen each time your teen works hard to perform the new action.

 - Use “I’d love to see…” When a teen learns a new ability, they are eager to show it off!
 Give them that chance.
 Say, “I’d love to see how you start a conversation with our new neighbor.”
 Set a goal for yourself to reintroduce one of the conversation or listening strategies you’ve practiced as a family at dinner.

 - Recognize effort.
 Recognize effort by saying “I notice…” statements like, “I notice how you used an I-message statement with your sister when you got frustrated.
 That’s communicating assertively.”

 - Schedule friend dates or social outings.
 Friend dates, hangouts, and social outings can become invaluable practice for your teen, building connections and exercising the skills you’ve taught them.

-Our teens have plenty of time and space for screen time.
+Teens have plenty of time and space for screens.
 Social gatherings should not be one of them if you want to maximize your teen’s social learning.
 Adopt the motto: “Friends before screens.”
 Perhaps get out some novelty games that haven’t been opened yet, put away the screens, and allow them time to work out what they’ll do.
 If you want to offer screen time during a hangout, save it for later so that your teens get to interact first.